A straightforward list of tips and advice to build your brand fast.

 - Not starting an email list early — I didn’t start my email list until I was ready to publish my first book and I was definitely missing out.
 Newsletters can make you money, make you a thought leader, let you give valuable information to your readers, and is a great place to announce new things happening with you — book releases, a new service offering, and more.

 - Not double-checking the details — When writing or editing something for anyone, make sure you not only reread your work several times but also that you reread the brief or outline to make sure it is what the client wants.
 Also, run your work through editing software like Grammarly as a final step, just to make sure you didn’t miss anything.
 We all make mistakes and typos, it’s human nature.
 So, just do whatever you can to avoid them in the final product.

 I hope you find this helpful and can avoid making these mistakes as you build your freelancing empire!

 Check out my book Concept to Conclusion: How to Write a Book and learn everything you need to know to conceive of, outline, write, publish, and market a book!
 Or check out my first-ever beautifully illustrated kid’s book I Love You Bigger Than All The Stars In The Sky.

 Sign up for my mailing list for writing and freelancing news and information.

-Other articles you may like:
+Other stories you may like: